CaddyGlow/ccproxy-api/docs/metrics-api.md

 # Metrics API Documentation

-This document describes metrics endpoints.
-Note: the metrics plugin provides `/metrics` and `/metrics/health`.
-Other endpoints shown here reflect the legacy core routes and may be disabled or moved behind feature flags (e.g., logs/dashboards).
+This document describes metrics endpoints provided by the metrics plugin.
+The metrics surface is plugin-owned and mounted when the plugin is enabled.

 ## Overview